 Important notice regarding applying for a Public Defender and coronavirus: To help protect your health and the health of our staff, if you are out of custody and are able to do so, please submit your application for a Public Defender via email, fax or by United States Mail rather than in person.
-Click here for a pdf form version of the application that can be filled out with Adobe Acrobat Reader and emailed to the appropriate office.
+Click here for a pdf form version of the application that can be filled out with Adobe Acrobat Reader (in Spanish) and emailed to the appropriate office.
 Contact information for each Public Defender Office is listed on the Public Defender Offices page of our website.

 Note: If your only way to access the internet is through a smartphone, you can still fill out the application.
 First, download the “Adobe Fill & Sign” app from the app store on your phone.
 Next, touch and hold the link above for the application and choose the download option; open the Adobe Fill & Sign app, navigate to the downloaded application, then fill out and sign the application in that app; finally use the share feature in the app to email the application to the appropriate office.
 (On an iPhone the share button is a box with an arrow pointing up; on an android it is this symbol < with dots in the corners.)